Jarred Kelenic Player Props: Mariners vs. Angels

 Jarred Kelenic At The Plate

-- Kelenic leads Seattle in total hits (58) this season while batting .270 with 27 extra-base hits.
+- Kelenic has 59 hits, which ranks first among Seattle hitters this season, while batting .268 with 28 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 55th in batting average, 81st in on-base percentage, and 23rd in slugging.
+- He ranks 56th in batting average, 90th in on base percentage, and 21st in slugging among qualified hitters in MLB.

-- Kelenic has driven in a run in 23 games this year (39.0%), including five games with more than one RBI (8.5%).
-He has also driven in three or more of his team's runs in one contest.
+- Kelenic has had an RBI in 23 games this season (38.3%), including five multi-RBI outings (8.3%).
+He has also driven home three or more of his team's runs in one contest.

+- He has scored in 22 games this year (36.7%), including multiple runs in five games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.